yetibot/yetibot.github.io/resources/templates/md/posts/2019-04-22-all-your-data-are-belong.md

 level map as the body with useful attributes like `:total-count` or other meta data, then return the collection as an attribute of that map, e.g. `:items`.
-In cases like these we don't want to give up those potentially-useful attributes, so instead commands can return an optional `:result/collection` path key whose value is a vector containing the path to the sequence in their response, e.g.:
+In cases like these we don't want to give up those potentially-useful attributes, so instead commands can return an optional `:result/collection-path` key whose value is a vector containing the path to the sequence in their response, e.g.:

 ```clojure